 Master's degree programs related to international or global finance are typically offered through the graduate business departments of 4-year universities.
-Such programs generally take 1-3 years to complete and give students an understanding of how finance-related matters, such as accounting, management and business strategy, can be applied in a global marketplace.
+These 1-3 year international or global finance programs give students an understanding of how finance-related matters, such as accounting, management and business strategy, can be applied in a global marketplace.

-Students learn how cultural factors influence financial decisions in other parts of the world, such as China or the Middle East.
+Students in a master's program learn how cultural factors influence financial decisions in other parts of the world, such as China or the Middle East.
 They also learn skills that will help them negotiate across language and culture barriers.
 Individuals interested in establishing a career in global finance should also study the organization and administration of multinational corporations.
 Many graduates pursue certification from professional finance organizations.

-Students enrolled in a graduate degree program in global finance take courses emphasizing how regular financial practices work in an international format.
-Some examples of such courses might include:
+Courses emphasize how regular financial practices work in an international format.
+Some examples might include:

 - International business principles

 - Global finance and financial planning

 - Global financial markets